All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 How CJC-1295/Ipamorelin affects gut health through GH-mediated tissue repair, gut barrier support, and IGF-1's role in intestinal healing.
 Compare to dedicated gut peptides.

-Quick Answer: CJC-1295/Ipamorelin for gut health works indirectly through elevated growth hormone and IGF-1 levels.
+Quick Answer: CJC-1295/Ipamorelin for gut health works indirectly through improved growth hormone and IGF-1 levels.
 IGF-1 supports intestinal cell proliferation, gut barrier integrity, and mucosal healing.
 GH itself promotes tissue repair throughout the body, including the GI tract.
-However, for targeted gut health, dedicated peptides like BPC-157 have far more direct evidence and are the preferred first-line option .
+But for targeted gut health, dedicated peptides like BPC-157 have far more direct evidence and are the preferred first-line option .

 How GH and IGF-1 Support the Gut